Teaching Children About Sustainable Travel

 5 Ways to start daily sustainable habits at home

 Educating children about sustainable travel should not be limited to travel.
 I believe the concept should be a regular practice from home.
-Promoting sustainable living shows your children a type of simple lifestyle that can make a positive contribution to the World, and extend the behavior to other destinations.
+Promoting sustainable living shows your children a simple lifestyle that can positively contribute to the World and extend their behavior to other destinations.

-Recycling saves energy as it eliminates the refining and extracting process, which benefits the environment with a decrease in greenhouse gas emissions.
+Recycling saves energy by eliminating the refining and extracting process, which benefits the environment with a decrease in greenhouse gas emissions.

 Buy less, or explore second-hand products if possible.
 A simple living lifestyle helps to reduce waste and pollutants.

 Bye-Bye to plastics, always shop with a reusable bag and avoid using a one-time product.